thomasgg42/PowershellGUI/README.md

-# GUI for powershell command execution
+# GUI for powershell script execution
 By adding a simple commented out header to your script file, the PSGUI application generates input fields corresponding to all of the required command-line arguments required for your script.
 Different types of input fields such as text-only, digits-only,